mariadb-corporation/MaxScale/Tutorials/RabbitMQ-And-Tee-Archiving.md

 The `filters` parameters for the services refer to the filters we will be creating next.
 The Production service will use the Tee filter to duplicate INSERT, UPDATE and DELETE statements to the Archive service.
-The statements passed to the Archive service will use the MQ Filter to send the canonic versions of the statements to the RabbitMQ broker.
+The statements passed to the Archive service will use the MQ Filter to send the canonical versions of the statements to the RabbitMQ broker.
 The Production service will use the `production-1` server and the Archive service will use the `archive-1` server.
 Both services user the `maxuser` user with the `maxpwd` password.